Identification of Child Penalties: Empirical Context and Identification Setup

-By a descriptive estimand, I mean a population expectation defined solely in terms of observed outcomes and covariates, without involving potential outcomes beyond the realized outcome $Y$ \parencite[as in][]{abadie2020sampling}.
-The following three descriptive estimands—used below to construct validation tests and identify causal estimands—can be thought of as $2\times2$ "p-lim"s of DID estimators for the counterfactual APO, ATE and $\theta$.
+\paragraph{Descriptive Estimands.} By a descriptive estimand, I mean a population expectation defined solely in terms of observed outcomes and covariates, without involving potential outcomes beyond the realized outcome $Y$ \citep{abadie2020sampling}.
+The following three descriptive estimands can be thought of as $2\times2$ plims of DID estimators for the counterfactual APO, ATE and $\theta$.